-Page 136 §(I) refers to Section 6.2 Description of Mortgage Loans on pages 187+.
+section Regulatory and Industry Compliance, STS- securitisation §(I) refers to Section 6.2 Description of Mortgage Loans.
 None of the mortgage types rely on the sale of the underlying property.

 Although there was some uncertainty over the status of interest-only mortgages, this has been definitively cleared up by the EBA Guidelines specific statement that this criterion was not designed to capture these products.